Love Me Forever Billy H. Tender

 The Tender Team:

-His first play, Preacher Man, was produced across Canada and in New York, where it won the United Solo Festival’s “Best Short Solo Award," and Love Me Forever Billy H. Tender premiered at Videofag in Toronto and received praise at The New York Fringe Festival from The New York Times, Stage Buddy, Time Out, Broadway World, New York Theatre Guide, and more; both plays were published by Indie Theatre Now (New York, NY).
-His short films “Philip” and “Tony” were produced by the Canadian Film Centre, and "The Things You Think I'm Thinking" and The Bup Plays Charades recently received funding from the Toronto Arts Council and the Ontario Arts Council/Crow's Theatre, respectively.
+His first play, Preacher Man, was produced across Canada and in New York, where it won the United Solo Festival’s “Best Short Solo Award," and Love Me Forever Billy H. Tender premiered at Videofag in Toronto and has since played the Grand Theatre in Kingston, ON and The New York Fringe Festival, where it received praise from The New York Times, Stage Buddy, Time Out, Broadway World, New York Theatre Guide, and more; both plays were published by Indie Theatre Now (New York, NY).
+His short films “Philip” and “Tony”were produced by the Canadian Film Centre, and "The Things You Think I'm Thinking" and The Bup Plays Charades recently received funding from the Toronto Arts Council and the Ontario Arts Council/Crow's Theatre, respectively.
 He also writes for Intermission Magazine and is the 2017 Playwright-in-Residence for Driftwood Theatre.